fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 Singapore is a multi-racial and multi-cultural nation with a population of around 4 million, located in Southeast Asia.
 It is an island city-state,   occupying merely 278 square miles of land area, which makes it one of the most densely-populated nation in the world.

 I chose Singapore for this project because I grew up there.
 With my familiarity with this area, I thought the exploration using MongoDB will be very interesting and exciting.
-I downloaded the OSM file by sending the following web query[^Overpass]:
+I downloaded the OSM file by sending the following web query:
 `http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253`
-[^Overpass]: Web Query.
-In _Overpass-API_.
-Retrieved September 12, 2016, from <http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253>

 ## <a name="street-name-format"></a>1.
 STREET NAME FORMAT